Nikolai Bulganin: World War II

 During World War II, Bulganin played a leading role in the government and Red Army, although he was never a front-line commander.
 His first posting was as chief political commissar on the Western Front, which was commanded by Marshal Timoshenko.
 He held similar posts until July 1944, when he was appointed the Soviet representative on the Polish Committee of National Liberation.
 On 18 November 1944, he was given the rank of General, and three days later he replaced Marshal Voroshilov on the State Defence Committee.
 He was also appointed USSR Deputy Minister for Defence, the Minister being Joseph Stalin.

 In March 1946, Bulganin became a candidate member of the 18th Politburo of the Communist Party.
 Later in March 1947, he succeeded Stalin as Minister for the Armed Forces, and was again Deputy Prime Minister of the Soviet Union, under Stalin, from 1947 to 1950.
 In November 1947, he was promoted to the rank of Marshal of the Soviet Union.
 By February 1948, he became a full member of the 18th Politburo.

 Personality

-Bulganin reached the highest rank in the Red Army, despite only having served as political officer.
+Bulganin reached the highest rank in the Red Army, despite only having served as a political officer.
 His role was to ensure that none of the genuine wartime commanders, particularly Marshal Zhukov, became powerful enough to threaten Stalin.
 Pavel Sudoplatov, who participated in conferences in the Kremlin with him, wrote contemptuously about how Bulganin failed to understand elementary military concepts.
 Sudoplatov added:

 In March 1949, Bulganin was replaced as Minister for Defence by a career soldier, Aleksandr Vasilevsky, and then was responsible for the arms industry.

 Conversely, a 1955 report from the US Central Intelligence Agency suggests that Bulganin's tenure at the State Bank demonstrated high intelligence and his ability to learn quickly: